Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/webview.md

 <a name="finalize"></a>
 ## Finalizing WebView
-To clean up the allocated resources, call the `Tizen.WebView.Chromium.Shutdown` method after the end of the main loop, as shown in the following code snippet:
+To clean up the allocated resources, call the `Tizen.WebView.Chromium.Shutdown` method after the end of the main loop:

 ```
 App app = new App();